-The Panel's Rule change proposal is being considered under the "fast track" Rule making process, in accordance with section 96A of the NEL.
+The Panel's Rule change proposal has been considered under the "fast track" Rule making process, in accordance with section 96A of the NEL.
 A "fast tracked" Rule making process significantly reduces the statutory timeframes of the standard Rule making process.
 As a result, the "fast tracked" Rule making process requires the Commission to approach its assessment of the Panel's Rule change proposal in a different way to how it considers proposed Rule changes under the standard Rule making process.

-As the Commission has not undertaken a first round consultation, in preparing this draft Rule determination it has:
+In preparing this final Rule determination the Commission has:

-- assessed the process that was undertaken by the Panel in the development of its Rule change proposal, including the issues that were raised by stakeholders in response to the Exposure Draft and how the Panel addressed these issues in its Rule change proposal; and - assessed the Rule change proposal against the NEO.
+- assessed the process that was undertaken by the Panel in the development of its Rule change proposal, including the issues that were raised by stakeholders in response to the exposure draft and how the Panel addressed these issues in its Rule change proposal; - assessed the views of submissions received; and

+• assessed the Rule change proposal against the NEO.